"When we were alone, off came the robe, and there was a very bare Marilyn.... I was holding the camera so she had to get to me."

 Connery, Robert DeNiro and Dr. Stephen Hawking.

-Collins USA, and Woza Africa, for the International Red Cross, Geneva.
-Douglas Kirkland is known for his commercial photography as well as fine arts
+USA, and Woza Africa, for the International Red Cross, Geneva.
+Douglas Kirkland is known for his commercial photography as well as fine arts work and

 Text was from Kirkland's book 'An Evening with Marilyn' and online research.